 Cafe Belleville 50 is our backdrop – a very traditionally French styled yet refreshingly modern coffee shop, complete with high bar stools and opening glass walls.
 It’s full of the neighborhood lot — a mix of artists, expats, coffee lovers, and curious faces — so naturally, Mo and I felt right at home.

 As we sat down to catch up on his projects and life in Paris, I caught sight of this vintage looking machine like a cassette player (or was this one of these cool Stranger Things pieces having a vintage revival ?!).
 “What’s that?,” I asked, pointing to it.
-“It’s a Volca Bass — I’m going to the studio after this.
-It’s great for acid bass, traditional house, vintage drums, African music, you know?”
+“It’s a Volca Bass — I’m going to the studio after this

 “So what have you been up to?”
 I asked, reaching for my café allongé, “It’s been ages since I saw you in “real” life.”

-Here, it’s always about reimagining a bottomless world where we can move around.
-It’s about hybridity, fluidity, being thoughtful of other people no matter where they’re from.
-Our kimonos represent that.”
+“it’s about reimagining a borderless world where we can all move around.
+It’s about hybridity, fluidity, being thoughtful of humanity, thinking of other people no matter where they’re from.
+Having aesthetics with a deeper meaning, Our kimonos represent that.”

-“Elizabeth Relin is kids wear designer,” Mo explained, “She’s open-minded and really into mixing the global experience.
-Together we wanted to play against the fear of “otherness” and show the spirit of togetherness.”
+“Elizabeth Relin is a designer for 30 years,” Mo explained, “She’s open-minded and really into mixing the global experience.
+I come from South Africa, having lived in London for 10 years, I see how people are afraid, there is a rise of these extremist figures, so together we wanted to eliminate the fear of “otherness” and show a spirit of togetherness.”

 “Have you been into fashion before?”
 I asked curiously.

-“This is my first time in fashion really.
-I was in a punk rock band in London, and I did the t-shirts with bleach and safety pins,” he laughs, “So not exactly on the same scale as what we’re doing today.”
+“There is lots of newnesses this year, it is my first experience in fashion really.
+I was in a punk rock band in London in the 2000s, and I did the t-shirts with bleach and safety pins as merch for the band, a bit like Sterlin Ruby” he laughs, “So not exactly on the same scale as what we’re doing today.”

 See more of The Globalisto Collection by WOWO here